Glavnokoman/vuh/doc/vuh2.md

 - option to build with exceptions disabled
 - no dependency on vulkan.hpp
 - compliance to vulkan 1.0 (nice to have an option to use later standards functionality when available)
-- more consistent copy routines
+- more consistent copy and kernel call interfaces
-- better testing
+- more through testing

 target audience
  - embedded